ReactiumCore/Reactium/docs/development-guide.md

 The intent behind the Reactium Framework is to get you quickly creating React components and applications.
 With that in mind, we geared the tooling towards automation and ease of use.

+Before reading the rest of this guide, grab the [Atomic Reactor CLI](https://github.com/Atomic-Reactor/CLI) it will make creating components, styles, and toolkit elements extremely easy.

+No, seriously... go get the [CLI](https://github.com/Atomic-Reactor/CLI).

 ## Components

 There are 3 types of components you can create: